pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 877 Handle Time

+My mission, change the timezone in a Kubernetes Pod yes the Pod don't handle the same timezone that the application, the events handled by time doesn't work, I don't like the idea about set the timezone in Mexico City the UTC is the universal standard, well I just follow orders.

 ##### Day 876 Make Magic

 literal I need to make magic, I have a task very hard, I don't idea about how to make it, I think that sleep refresh my mind tomorrow need start with this problem.